DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/3_api_access.md

 ## Modifying the client configuration

-The client configuration in IdentityServer requires two straightforward updates.

-1. Add the _api1_ resource to the allowed scopes list so that the client will have permission to access it.
+The client configuration in IdentityServer requires one straightforward update.
+We should dd the _api1_ resource to the allowed scopes list so that the client will have permission to access it.
-2. Enable support for refresh tokens by setting the _AllowOfflineAccess_ flag.

 Update the _Client_ in _src/IdentityServer/Config.cs_ as follows: